Samsung Showcases the Future of Connected Living at CES 2019Share open/close

 In a move to deliver more entertainment options, value and open platform functionality to Samsung Smart TV users, Samsung announced it will offer iTunes Movies and TV Shows and Apple AirPlay 2 support on 2019 Samsung Smart TV models beginning this spring.
 Support on 2018 Samsung Smart TVs will be made available via a firmware update.
 In an industry first, a new iTunes Movies and TV Shows app will debut only on Samsung Smart TVs in more than 100 countries.
 AirPlay 2 support will be available on Samsung Smart TVs in 190 countries worldwide.

 Family Hub 2019 is more intuitive and intelligent than ever before.
 The new Family Board offers a completely redesigned screen experience, letting family members communicate and share memories in a creative space on the front of the fridge.
-Honored with a CES 2019 Innovation Award, Family Hub 2019 with the new Bixby lets users interact in natural language to get answers to complicated questions, search for recipes and even call an Uber.
+Honored with a CES 2019 Innovation Award, Family Hub 2019 with the new Bixby lets users interact in natural language to get answers to complicated questions, preset the oven, search for recipes, and even call an Uber.
 In addition, Bixby visually shows you information on the screen for a richer experience and displays an array of visual information.
 These new features will also be available via automatic update for most earlier Family Hub models.

 Samsung also presented its latest development with HARMAN, showcasing its innovation in automotive technology.
 The Digital Cockpit 2019 offers an enhanced connected car experience focused on connectivity, personalization, and safety.